sagedemage/PersonalWebsite/readme.md

 # PersonalWebsiteReact
-Rewrite of my Personal website in react
+Rewrite of my Personal website in React.

 ## Install it
 Install these dependencies